alihhussain/WhatTheHack/014-OSS-DevOps/Student/Guides/challenge00.md

 You should be able to do the following:
 1. Log into GitHub
-2. Log into the Azure Portal.
+2. Log into the Azure Portal

 [Home](../../readme.md) // [Next](challenge01.md)